Sidhu264/Smart-email-writer/README.md

 - 🎨 **Responsive UI** built with React + Material UI.
 - 📋 Copy-to-clipboard functionality for generated replies.
 - ☁️ **Deployed on Render & Netlify** for seamless cloud hosting.
 - 🐳 **Dockerized backend** with multi-stage build for optimized deployment.
+- 🧩 **Chrome Extension with Gmail Integration** – Injects an **AI Reply button** directly into Gmail’s compose toolbar.
+   - Captures the email body from Gmail’s UI.
+   - Calls the backend API to generate a professional reply.
+   - Auto-inserts the generated reply into Gmail’s compose box.
+   - Seamlessly blends with Gmail’s native UI/UX.

 ---